ingo/ingo.github.io/_recipes/dwaeji_galbi_kalbi_korean_style_pork_ribs.md

 ---
-title: Dwaeji Galbi/Kalbi (Korean-Style Pork Ribs)
-original_title: 돼지갈비
+author: Korean Bapsang
 category: Entrees
-description: Tender baby back ribs marinated in two different Korean sauces – one sweet and savory, the other spicy and slightly sweet – and then grilled to perfection.
+description: "Tender baby back ribs marinated in two different Korean sauces \u2013\
+  \ one sweet and savory, the other spicy and slightly sweet \u2013 and then grilled\
+  \ to perfection."
-image: pork-ribs-recipe.jpg
+image: dwaeji_galbi_kalbi_korean_style_pork_ribs.jpg
+original_title: "\uB3FC\uC9C0\uAC08\uBE44"
 size: 2 whole slabs (5-7 pounds) of baby back ribs
+source: https://www.koreanbapsang.com/dwaeji-galbi-korean-pork-ribs/
+spicy: "\u2713"
 time: 8 hours (including marination time)
-author: Korean Bapsang
-source: https://www.koreanbapsang.com/dwaeji-galbi-korean-pork-ribs/
-spicy: ✓
+title: Dwaeji Galbi/Kalbi (Korean-Style Pork Ribs)
 ---
 This recipe for Dwaeji Galbi, or Korean-style pork ribs, is a favorite for BBQ gatherings.
 The ribs are marinated in two different Korean sauces – one sweet and savory, the other spicy and slightly sweet – and then grilled to perfection.
 The secret to these tasty ribs is the use of lots of fresh garlic and ginger.

 ### Ingredients